 To find listings for those, go to the "consumer credit licensee listings" site and the "money transmitter."

-Others, like payday lenders and title lenders, will allow you to pay in person, with a debit card, using an app, or have it automatically withdrawn from your bank account.
+Others, like payday and title lenders, will allow you to pay in person, with a debit card, using an app, or automatically withdraw it from your bank account.

 These loans are popular because they don't require all the information and credit checks that traditional lenders like banks require.
 In addition, banks sometimes take a week or two to get a loan, while these lenders can get you money in a day or so.